Faculty

 Banani Roy

-Assistant ProfessorDr.
-Banani Roy is an Assistant Professor at the Department of Computer Science, University of Saskatchewan and the Director of iSE Lab (I see lab).
+Associate ProfessorDr.
+Banani Roy is an Associate Professor at the Department of Computer Science, University of Saskatchewan and the Director of iSE Lab (I see lab).
 Her research mission is to develop tools and techniques for engineering usable software systems and to increase software developers productivity.
 Her details could be found at her homepage.

 Current Graduate Students